mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc-s3-pvt-cfn.md

     --web-identity-token "${TOKEN}"
 ```

-All set!
-Now you can see there's no public Bucket on the AWS account installed the cluste
-ralongisde there's no change to
+The temporary credentials should be returned, otherwise, the controller may have issues accessing the AWS services.

 ## Solution Review

-Using CloudFront to use as endpoint URL for OIDC was one option explored in this article, I can see many other possibilities like: Lambda, on-prem web server, and so on.
+Using CloudFront to use as an endpoint URL for OIDC was one option explored in this article, I can see many other possibilities like Lambda, on-prem web server, and so on.
+The most important is: that the IAM OIDC requires a public endpoint to serve the public keys and configuration.

-In my opninion, the CloudFront distribution seems to have many benefits, like: low-operations, low-cost, no-code, secure.
+In my opinion, CloudFront Distribution seems to have many benefits, like low operation, low cost, no code to maintain, secure, and full-managed.

-Let's create a simple matrix:
+Let's create a simple matrix comparing other options:

 | URL exposure solution | Est.Cost(USD)/mo | Private S3 | Serverless | Codeless | Low-Ops | Note |
 | --                    | -- | -- | -- | -- | -- | -- |